ZhongxingPeng/simgle_neural_network/README.md

 Training Accu = 1.0, Test Accu = 1.0
 ```

-## Search parameters for network
+## Search parameters for our network
-You can use following code to search a better sets of parameters for the neural network.
+Run `search_param.py` to search for better parameters.
 The new parameters will be appended to a file named `save_file.txt` in the current directory.

 ```bash
 python search_param.py